nielmin/jomatotime/README.md

-# A Pomodoro Timer built in JavaFX
+# A Pomodoro Timer Built in JavaFX